-Depreciation Lease Registration

-Licenses payments fees
+Depreciation Licenses Lease payments Insurance Registration fees Repairs

-Gas Insurance Repairs

-Oil Garage rent Tires
+Gas Garage rent Tires

-Tolls Parking fees
+Oil Tolls Parking fees

 If you have fully depreciated a car that you still use in your business, you can continue to claim your other actual car expenses.
 Continue to keep records, as explained later in chapter 5.